-On the surface, helice seems very similar to your standard clay pigeon shoot, but the main difference is you've got a target made of two different plastic pieces: the witness cap and the propellors.
+On the surface, helice looks pretty similar to your standard clay pigeon shoot, but the main difference is that you've got a target made of plastic pieces: the witness cap and the propellors.

 The witness cap is shaped much like a clay pigeon.
 The main difference is that this witness cap fits onto an orange piece with plastic propellers.
-To some, it makes the whole set up look like a clay pigeon from hell.
+To some, the whole setup looks like a clay pigeon from hell.

 It's this unique target design that makes helice so much fun.
-This is pretty much the closest you can get to live bird shooting without heading afield with dog and gun in hand.
-A helice target flies incredibly randomly and at high speeds which means much of the shooting is done on pure instinct.
+This is the closest you can get to live bird shooting without heading afield with a dog beside you and a gun in your hand.
+A helice target flies incredibly randomly and at high speeds, which means much of the shooting is done on pure instinct.

-Just as unique as the target is the setup, which plays heavily into the rules for this game.
-The setup features a shooting stand not unlike what you'd find with clay shooting.
-The big difference is there are five launchers, each one holding two targets.
+Just as unique as the target is the setup, which plays heavily into the rules of this game.
+The layout features a shooting stand not unlike what you'd find with clay shooting.
+The big difference is that there are five launchers, each holding two targets.
 But shooters only take on five targets at a time.
 The reason for those five extras will make sense in a minute.
 It should be noted there is also a variant that utilizes seven launchers.

-Just like with clay shooting, once in the shooting stand, the shooter calls pull to release the targets.
+Like clay shooting, once in the shooting stand, the shooter calls pull to release the targets.
 You get two shots to hit each target.
-This is where helice varies dramatically from any type of clay shooting.
+This is where helice varies dramatically from any clay shooting.

-The helice targets are rotated rapidly by the machine and once released, thanks to those plastic wings, they take off on an unpredictable flight path that can't be replicated by any clay target.
+The machine rotates the helice targets rapidly, and once released, thanks to those plastic wings, they take off on an unpredictable flight path that any clay target can't replicate.

-Some of the targets go high and fast while others stay low to the ground.
+Some targets go high and fast, while others stay low to the ground.
 Unlike sporting clays, you never know which way a helice target is going.
-It's easy to see why this style was made because it closely resembles hunting live pigeons or doves.
+It's easy to see why they made this style because it closely resembles hunting live pigeons or doves.

-The basic idea behind the whole thing is that the launching of the targets is completely randomized.
+The basic idea behind the whole thing is that the launching of the targets is entirely randomized.
 You never know which one is going to launch next.

 Remember that extra target on each machine?
-That's so savvy shooters can't predict the next launch via process of elimination.
-All in all, it's a pretty clever design for a game that even the professionals are going to find difficult.
+That's so savvy shooters can't predict the next launch via the process of elimination.
+All in all, it's a pretty clever design for a game that even professionals will find challenging.

 Helice varies greatly from trap or skeet in that you're not just trying to hit the plastic target.
 When you watch videos of helice, you might notice a semicircular fence in the back of the helice ring.
 This fence isn't there randomly.
 It comes into play in the game.
-In order to score a hit, you don't just have to hit the target, you must separate the witness cap from the propeller portion AND the witness cap must fall inside the fence to count.
+To score a hit, you don't just have to hit the target.
+It would be best if you separated the witness cap from the propeller portion, and the witness cap must fall inside the fence to count.

 It is little wonder most shooters who try helice describe it as one of the most humbling shooting games you can try.
 It's hard enough to hit such an erratic, fast target, but there are so many other intangibles in play that you can do little to change.
-A match consists of just 30 targets, but because of the unpredictable nature of the targets, a perfect score is incredibly rare, even with professional shooters.
+A match consists of just 30 targets, but a perfect score is infrequent, even with professional shooters, because of the unpredictable nature of the targets.

 Most matches take an entire day to complete, longer if you have a lot of shooters.
 You may only be shooting 30 targets, but as far as shotgun sports go, you'd better set aside some time for the competition.

-Shooters get two shots at each of the targets, so the most popular helice gun is usually an over and under shotgun.
-There are some people who use semi-autos, but in general, over and unders are generally thought of as the only guns fast enough for helice because each target is only in the air for a few seconds.
+Shooters get two shots at each target, so the most popular helice gun is usually an over-and-under shotgun.
+Some people use semi-autos, but over-and-under is generally thought of as the only gun fast enough for helice because each target is only in the air for a few seconds.

-Most helice shooters are using a setup like what they'd use for bird hunting, because that's what this most closely resembles.
-Many shots are at a distance, so you might want a tight choke, but preference varies from shooter to shooter.
+Most helice shooters use a setup like what they'd use for bird hunting because that's what this most closely resembles.
+Many shots are at a distance, so that you might want a tight choke, but preference varies from shooter to shooter.

-Unfortunately for most of us, helice shooting is much more popular in Europe than it is here in the United States.
-A bigger challenge than the game itself is probably just finding a place to shoot!
-The machines and targets are expensive, so many gun clubs just don't have a setup.
+Unfortunately for most of us, helice shooting is much more prevalent in Europe than here in the United States.
+A more significant challenge than the game is finding a place to shoot!
+The machines and targets are expensive, so many gun clubs don't have a setup.

-If you're wanting to add a helice setup to your local club, you're in for another challenge.
-While you can find the targets for sale online, it's tough to find the launchers for sale at all.
+If you want to add a helice setup to your local club, you're in for another challenge.
+While you can find the targets for sale online, it's tough to find the launchers for purchase at all.
 You'll need to be resourceful to bring this game to your local area.

-The good news is, if you do find a place to shoot, it's a great alternative to trap and skeet shooting for shooters who have gotten bored of those types of competition.
-Also, it's a good way to prep for the upcoming bird hunting seasons!
+The good news is, if you find a place to shoot, it's a great alternative to trap and skeet shooting for shooters who have gotten bored of those types of competition.
+Also, it's an excellent way to prep for the upcoming bird-hunting seasons!